SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>

-* The script will end with a link required for next step.
-You can view the new entry on the google container registry in the Cloud Platform Console.
+* The script will end with a link required for Step 5.
+You can view the new entry on the google container registry in the Cloud Platform Console:

 ![alt text](/images/google_container_registry.png "Google Container Registry")